 If you want to be part of the Secret Santa gift exchange, be sure to speak your mind when you discuss a budget.
 If someone chimes in recommending a $50 budget and you have no desire to spend that much on anyone you work with, there's absolutely nothing wrong with speaking up.
 In fact, your coworkers will probably admire you for your honesty and would probably appreciate the suggestion to lower the budget.
 Remember that Secret Santa gifts are supposed to help everyone avoid breaking the bank.

-It can take a lot of time to warm up to colleagues and really get to know them.
-This makes gift buying difficult.
-The same is true with certain family members you don’t see very often except for the holidays.
-In order to avoid your gift falling flat, try to find out as much about your Secret Santa gift recipient as possible.
+We mentioned this earlier, but it’s worth repeating: Try to get to know your Secret Santa as much as you can.
+Whether it’s a colleague you haven’t quite warmed up to or a family member who you don’t see very often, they’ll appreciate the amount of effort you put into a gift that shows that you tried.
+And all it takes is a bit of listening in the weeks leading up to Christmas.
 Are they always complaining about losing their lunch in the communal work refrigerator?
 If so, consider a personalized lunch bag that stands out from the rest.
 Are they always munching on a particular midday snack?
 Buy a bunch of them and pack them into a personalized Christmas stocking.
-If you're feeling brave or you want to be sure your money is well spent, don't be afraid to ask in a discreet way what they'd like for a gift.
+If you're feeling brave or you want to be sure your money is well spent, don't be afraid to ask discreetly what they'd like for a gift.

 White elephant gift exchanges are becoming more commonplace; they put the fun in the holidays and take the stress away.
 How?
-You basically take a present you received but truly do not want, and regift it to someone else who will either think it's just as hilarious or might actually appreciate it.
+You take a present you received but truly do not want, and regift it to someone else who will either think it's just as hilarious or might actually appreciate it.
 Or, buy something inexpensive that invokes a laugh.
-Don't be afraid to play with the rules either.
-For example, you can create a rule that says that you are allowed one "steal" that allows you to take someone else's gift, making it just a little more exciting.
-If you're not positive that the gift you're buying will definitely end up in a specific person's hands, a scented candle will be an excellent addition to anyone's holiday bounty.
+If you're not positive that the gift you're buying will definitely end up in a specific person's hands, a Christmas candle will be an excellent addition to anyone's holiday bounty.